jEpryce/ACES-Band-3-MPHYS-Project/README.md

   Identifies molecular lines in the spectral cube.
 This includes peak finding and matching to known species.

 - `2_final_pipeline.ipynb`
-  Script for combining Moment 0, 1, and 2 maps for each core, .
+  Script for combining Moment 0, 1, and 2 maps for each core, and the energy proxy graphs.

 ## Data Access